Many blogs -- including this one -- end each post with a call-to-action that leads to a landing page.

 You will see a live update of the changes you make on the right-hand side of the editor.
 Here's a closer look at what it might look like:

 Still with us?
 Good.
 It's time to build your form.

 Within the form step, you can add additional fields to the form, change the language of the fields, and add a body to elaborate on the value you are providing with your Lead Flow.

 Language allows you to change the language of the non-editable parts of the CTA, including the form field labels.
 Currently, it is possible to translate these parts of the form to French, Spanish, Japanese, German, and Brazilian Portuguese.
-(Looking for a language that's not listed?
-Let us know.)

 Lastly, create a thank-you message that your visitor will see after submitting your form.